AbhiK002/Tasky/README.md

 - ⚙ Add, edit or remove tasks
 - 💬 Enter a task description for each task to store more helpful details

+# How To Use
+- Click the 'New Task' button to add a new task
+- Click the 'Dark Theme' or 'Light Theme' button to switch color themes
+- Click on a task to edit its details
+- Hover over a task to view the task description
+- To delete a task, you can either:
+  - Click the 'dustbin' icon button in the 'Edit Task' window, OR
+  - Hover over the task and click the 'dustbin' icon button in the far right
+- Click the 'Clear All' button in the end of the tasks list to delete all tasks

+# Tasky CLI Commands
+Here `N` refers to the task number of any task you want to operate on (task numbers are displayed with the tasks in the output)

+- Add Task             -  `add` `new` `create`
+- Delete Task          -  `delete N` `del N` `remove N` `rem N`
+- Delete All Tasks     -  `clear`
+- Edit Task            -  `edit N` `ed N` `change N`
+- View Task Details    -  `ENTER TASK NUMBER`
+- Open Help Menu       -  `help` `h`
+- Exit Tasky           -  `quit` `bye`

 # Requirements
 Only required if you want to run the `.pyw` or `.py` file directly.
 Otherwise click [here](https://github.com/AbhiK002/Tasky#Releases)